Where Some Ideas Are Stranger Than Others...

 Yahgu dang ang: To Pay Respect

 While some of the anthropologists and other collectors may have had honorable intentions, by disturbing the remains of Haida ancestors they were interfering with the important bonds between the ancestors, their descendants, and Haida Gwaii itself.
 This is not merely unjust or horrifying from the Haida perspective; it is spiritually dangerous for both themselves and the people now acting as stewards over the ancestors.
 In 1995, the Haida communities of Skidegate and Old Masset established Repatriation and Cultural Committees, groups of local volunteers who took up the task of locating their ancestors and making contact with the institutions holding them.
 Delicate negotiations with museums, the primary holders of Haida ancestors, can take two or more years, with museum officials often ready to call legal counsel at a moment's notice.

 The hostile initial reactions of many museum officials are closely tied to understandable discomfort.
 After all, no one wants to be held responsible for the negative actions of someone else.
-Museum staff often believe at first that any repatriation efforts will effectively involve an assault on the museum collections, which will then be torn apart and dispersed all over the world a feeling that the Haida Elders know very well.
+Museum staff often believe at first that any repatriation efforts will effectively involve an assault on the museum collections, which will then be torn apart and dispersed all over the world – a feeling that the Haida Elders know very well.
 There is no sign that the museum staff have noticed any irony in their responses.
 For their part, the Repatriation and Cultural Committees are mandated not only to repatriate ancestors, but also to build positive relationships with the institutions that have held them.
 Wrongs must be righted, and doing so must not cause even more hurt.
 They insist that the museum staff shouldn't merely feel like they have to return the ancestors; the museum staff should want to return the ancestors.
 The entire process is often referred to with the phrase "Yahgu dang ang" – to pay respect.

 The process of repatriation literally involves the entire Haida community.
 Weavers make cedar bark mats and children make miniature button blankets to wrap the ancestors in.
 Carvers like Andy Wilson teach young people how to make bentwood boxes, and they then make boxes the ancestors will be reburied in.
 Others will take part in ceremonies as dancers and singers.
 Still others will take part by working on fundraisers or by supporting the volunteers who carry out the exhausting and exhaustive negotiation process.
 The Repatriation and Cultural Committee describes their process in detail, including the paperwork and ceremony involved.

-The 2004 Documentary "Stolen Spirits of Haida Gwaii" shows parts of the process of actual repatriation other than the ceremonies, which aren't filmed out of respect for the Haida.
+The 2004 documentary Stolen Spirits of Haida Gwaii shows parts of the process of actual repatriation other than the ceremonies, which aren't filmed out of respect for the Haida and the ceremonies themselves.
 Depending on how many ancestors are being retrieved, repatriation committees can number from 3 to 25 people.
 Among their duties is carefully transferring the ancestors from metal drawers to cloth bundles and the boxes they will travel in back to Haida Gwaii.
 This is difficult, emotionally draining work, especially when a given institution is holding many children.
 The delegates also take time to pray for the ancestors of other Nations whose remains have not yet been returned home.
 Consider how difficult it must be for these committee members to know there are still ancestors from so many other Nations in those museums.

-As of May 2005, all Haida ancestors (over 466 people) held in institutions throughout North America had been returned to Haida Gwaii.
+As of May 2005, all Haida ancestors, over 466 people, are held in institutions throughout north america had been returned to Haida Gwaii.
 On June 21, an "End of Mourning" Ceremony was held in Skidegate in order to lay their spirits to rest, and to help the community complete the mourning process.
 A celebration follows every "End of Mourning" Ceremony, celebrating the lives of those who have gone and their successful transition to the next world.
-This ceremony likely also celebrated the web of positive relationships developed and nourished between the many people involved in the repatriation process, Haida and institution staff alike.
+This ceremony likely also celebrates the web of positive relationships developed and nourished between the many people involved in the repatriation process, Haida and institution staff alike.
 Nika Collison of the Skidegate Repatriation and Cultural Committee took part in an interview with members of the vancouver Red Eye radio collective discussing the 2005 end of mourning ceremony.